A BRIEF HISTORY OF SWANSEA, WALES

 SWANSEA IN THE MIDDLE AGES

 Swansea was probably fortified with a ditch and an earth rampart with a wooden stockade.
 In the early 14th century this was replaced by stone walls.
-However the defences did not prevent the Welsh burning Swansea several times (the last time was in 1402 during the rebellion of Owain Glendower).
+However, the defenses did not prevent the Welsh from burning Swansea several times (the last time was in 1402 during the rebellion of Owain Glendower).
 Yet whenever this happened Swansea recovered.